mnomanme/basicReactProject/README.md

 # Cart Project

-This project is covered full of react useState, useContext hook concepts.
+This project is covered full of react useState, useReducer, useContext hook concepts.
 [Cart]()

 ## Cart is covered